How To Choose a Sunscreen

 Dry/flakey skin

 A sunscreen with hydrating aloe or hyaluronic acid is perfect if your skin is dry and flakey.
-A chemical or hybrid sunscreen will provide you with more moisture, like Purito Go-To Sunscreen.
+A chemical or hybrid sunscreen will provide you with more moisture, and is less likely to feel chalky.

 Normal skin

 Your choice!
-You are one of the lucky people who can choose whichever kind of sunscreen you like.
-Go for a comfortable, light formula, like Neogen Airy Sun.
+You’re one of the lucky people who can choose whichever kind of sunscreen you like.
+Both physical and chemical sunscreens work, so choose a formula you’re comfortable wearing all day long.

 Combination skin